mustafasuphibinbay/pdsnd_github/README.md

 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.

-In this project, I wrote a Python script to explore data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, I wrote a Python script to explore data provided by [link](https://www.motivateco.com/ "Motivate"), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 I compared the system usage between three large cities: Chicago, New York City, and Washington, DC.

 My Python script provides the following information:

-> Popular times of travel (i.e., occurs most often in the start time)
+**Popular times of travel (i.e., occurs most often in the start time)**

-most common month
+- most common month
-most common day of week
+- most common day of week
-most common hour of day
+- most common hour of day

-> Popular stations and trip
+**Popular stations and trip**

-most common start station
+- most common start station
-most common end station
+- most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+- most common trip from start to end (i.e., most frequent combination of start station and end station)

-> Trip duration
+**Trip duration**

-total travel time
+- total travel time
-average travel time
+- average travel time

-User info
+**User info**

-counts of each user type
+- counts of each user type
-counts of each gender
+- counts of each gender
-earliest, most recent, most common year of birth
+- earliest, most recent, most common year of birth

 ### Softwares and packages used